Biohacker Lisa Park Has Art on the Brain

 “When I do a performance in front of the audience, they also become active participants,” Park explains to The Creators Project.
 A smile or grimace from an onlooker can break her concentration, which in turn affects the music.
 “Both the audience and I are influencing each other.

 NUE’s greatest triumph lies in Park’s expert navigation of the gray area around brainwave technology.
-It’s important to understand that all EEG-reliant art, from Aiste Noreikaite's Experience Helmet to Scott Chasserot’s Original/Ideal and Marina Abramovic’s Mutual Wave Machine, deals with a grainy, low-resolution picture of what’s happening in a person’s synapses.
+It’s important to understand that all EEG-reliant art, from Aiste Noreikaite's Experience Helmet to Scott Chasserot’s Original/Ideal and Marina Abramovic’s Measuring the Magic of Mutual Gaze, deals with a grainy, low-resolution picture of what’s happening in a person’s synapses.
 Like an early photographer finding the beauty in gelatin and silver, Park is an expert at salvaging meaning from swaths of biometric data.

-Park was doing volunteer web design for The Marina Abramovic Institute when she met NYU cognitive neuroscience Ph.D Suzanne Dikker, who was helping the performer behind The Artist Is Present to plan Mutual Wave Machine.
-Dikker moonlights as the go-to guide for artists looking to get into the brainwave business.
+Park was doing web design for The Marina Abramovic Institute when she met NYU cognitive neuroscience Ph.D Suzanne Dikker, who was helping the titular artist behind The Artist Is Present to plan Measuring the Magic of Mutual Gaze.
+Dikker moonlights as the go-to guide for artists looking to get into the brainwave business, as well as a forerunning purveyor of the medium herself.
 Chasserot, and Abramovic are just a few of her collaborators.
 Park and Dikker traded ideas about brainwaves throughout her exploration of the medium.

 Dikker breaks down the science behind brain waves. ”EEGs aren’t 100% reliable; they measure tiny movements on the scalp caused by synaptic rhythms, but can be thrown off by blinking or exaggerated facial expressions."
 The devices offer a partial glimpse into the complex system of our consciousness.
 Even the best headsets, like the $400 MUSE Park uses in NUE, will pick up background noise from smiling, blinking, and all stripes of facial contortions.